Overview

 Timeframe: 1–4 weeks

-After registration, My Aged Care will arrange a phone call with a worker.
+After registration, My Aged Care will arrange a phone call with a Regional Assessment Service (RAS) worker.
 This is a screening call — not a formal assessment — to understand the level of care needed.
 The RAS worker will ask about daily activities, current health conditions, and what support is already in place.

 Based on this call, the RAS worker will either:

-• Recommend services if lower-level help at home is appropriate
+- Recommend Support at Home services (or legacy CHSP services for existing clients) if lower-level help at home is appropriate

-• Refer the person for a full if residential care or a higher-level may be needed
+- Refer the person for a full ACAT assessment if residential care or higher-level home support may be needed

 Answer questions honestly and thoroughly.
 The screening call shapes what happens next.
 If you feel the person’s needs are being underestimated, politely ask what criteria would trigger an ACAT referral.